Skip to main content

 Our role

 If you consider that your trade mark or copyright work is at risk of being unlawfully copied on goods imported to or to be exported other than private and domestic use from New Zealand, you can notify us of your intellectual property by lodging a border protection notice under the Trade Marks and/or Copyright Acts.
+You can also lodge a border protection notice if you have an interest in upholding the restrictions on the use of a registered GI under the Geographical Indications Registration Act 2006.

 Copyright